masaeedu/docs-travis-ci-com/user/languages/csharp.md

 The version numbers of the SDK can be found on the [.NET Core website](https://dot.net/core).

 You need to specify `dist: trusty` so your build will run on Ubuntu 14.04 because .NET Core doesn't work on Ubuntu 12.04 (which is the default Linux build environment on Travis right now).
+Additionally, since .NET Core does not define default scripts, you should provide a script that invokes `dotnet` to build, test and publish your solution.

 ### Testing Against Mono and .NET Core